1000+

 Thus, defining Alternative Legal Service Providers in simple terms can be difficult as it is an intricate grouping of services.

-Moreover, the faces of ASLP does not limit to being staffed by lawyers, or they need to be certain law firms as they have paralegals, technical staff, and legal assistants with accurate legal expertise, which are in demand at the new generation ALSP to manage their work.
+Moreover, the faces of ASLP are not limited to being staffed by lawyers, or they need to be certain law firms as they have paralegals, technical staff, and legal assistants with accurate legal expertise, which are in demand at the new generation ALSP to manage their work.

 Besides this, an article in ABA Journal, published in October 2013, describes that employment at law firms peaked in 2004 and has declined moderately since then.
 During the same time period, employment at ALSPs has increased.